FZJ-IEK3-VSA/FINE/README.md

 A complete installation instruction for Windows can be found [here](http://winglpk.sourceforge.net/).

 ### CBC
-Installation proceedure can be found [here](https://projects.coin-or.org/Cbc).
+Installation procedure can be found [here](https://projects.coin-or.org/Cbc).

 ## Examples